Bad news for Black Friday: Retailers cast doubt on holiday shopping with cautious guidance

 Get DFW local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC DFW newsletters.

-Some, like Best Buy and Nordstrom, cited the uncertain state of the consumer following months of persistent inflation while others, like Hanesbrands, said demand is simply drying up for its basic t-shirts, socks and underwear as wholesalers look to keep inventories in check.
+Some, such as Best Buy and Nordstrom, cited the uncertain state of the consumer following months of persistent inflation, while others, such as Hanesbrands, said demand is simply drying up for its basic T-shirts, socks and underwear as wholesalers look to keep inventories in check.

 If there's one theme that captures the commentary, it's caution, and while some retailers may have been overly conservative with their outlooks, the resounding lack of confidence spells trouble for the holiday quarter and raises questions about the overall health of the economy.